ubuntu-mate/ubuntu-mate.org/pages/donate.md

   </div>
 </div>

-# Summary of donations
+# Crowd funding summary

-We post an overview of how the donations were used each month.
+We post an overview of how the funds were used each month.

   * [2014 November](/blog/ubuntu-mate-november-2014-supporters/)
   * [2014 December](/blog/ubuntu-mate-december-2014-supporters/)